Deep-fried Oreo: Popular culture

 Deep-fried Oreos were also introduced on TV shows and viral videos by some celebrities.
 In 2012, a popular Taiwanese variety show by the name of Kangsi Coming also publicized the deep-fried Oreo.
 In the programme, an American talked about deep-fried Oreos, referring to it as one of the most popular foods in Taiwanese night markets.

 In 2013, on The Jay Leno Show, Kim Kardashian cooked deep-fried Oreos with Guy Fieri and said about it: "It's like a once-a-year snack."

 Yuka Kinoshita, a famous Japanese competitive eater, filmed a YouTube video of herself eating over 30 deep-fried Oreos in 2016.
 The video has exceeded 3 million views.
 In February 2023, Adam of the BeardMeatsFood channel finished 61 deep fried Oreos in a restaurant in Tennessee.

-Health concerns

-Deep-fried foods have been criticized for being linked to various health problems, since they are usually high in calories, fat (including saturated fat), and cholesterol.
-For instance, the saturated fat and trans fat in deep-fried foods increase the risk of high cholesterol, heart disease, cancer and obesity.
-As such, deep-fried Oreos have aroused health controversies.
-Five deep-fried Oreos contain 900 calories and have a total of 51 grams of sugar, 950 mg of sodium, and 48 grams of fat.

 Deep-fried Oreos are included in a junk food encyclopedia titled Fast Food and Junk Food: An Encyclopedia of What We Love to Eat by Andrew F. Smith.